Dowiw/dowiw/README.md

 - 🤔 I’m looking for help with programming in general.
 - 💬 Ask me about strawberries.
 - 😄 Pronouns: he
 - 🏊‍♂️ A piscine passer of 42 during March - April (2025).
-Currently studying in 42 Berlin.
+Currently studying in 42 Berlin and in a University.